GREATER EL CENTRO CALIFORNIA

 - No Credit, document or appraisal expiration once the loan closes;

-- Manufactured Home Retail Dealers/General contractors are allowed staged funding draws during construction based on line-item percentage completion.
+- General contractors/retailers are allowed staged funding draws during construction based on line-item percentage completion.

-Once approved, the lender’s focusing is directed to the manufactured home retail dealer or general contractors because the loan is more than a simple FHA home loan.
+Once approved the lenders focusing is directed to the general contractors, because the loan is more than a simple FHA home loan.
 It’s your home installation tool and begins to work a lot like an FHA 203K renovation loan, but has some differences.

-It has a lot of great bells and whistles the home buyer, manufactured home retail dealer and/or general contractor will enjoy.
+It has a lot of great bells and whistles both the home buyer and general contractor will enjoy.
 For example, since this is a true one close, worrying about permanent financing or a second signing is eliminated.

-At closing the title company will [if necessary] pay the land seller off with an initial draw.
-Additionally if the manufactured/modular home has been built and a factory invoice is available, manufactured home retail dealer or general contractors can request that the factory or their floor plan source be paid at closing as well.
+At closing the title company will if necessary pay the land seller off with an initial draw.
+Additionally if the manufactured/modular home has been built and a factory invoice is available, the general contractors/retailer can request that the factory or their floor plan source be paid at closing as well.

-Once approved your lender will formally advise you and the manufactured home retail dealer or general contractor with a Letter of Commencement informing everyone that the loan has closed, loan documents have been recorded and construction can begin.
-Often these letters detail instructions and a list of specific items and forms required prior to any release of any draws.
+Once approved your lender will formally advise you and the general contractor/retailer with a Letter of Commencement informing everyone that the loan has closed, loan documents have been recorded and construction can begin.
+Often these letters details instructions and a list of specific items and forms required prior to any release of any draws.

 Prior to closing general contractors/retailers need to provide several items about the home to the lender.

-As the manufactured home retail dealer or general contractor, they need to always have available the following documents for the lender once you have made your home selection.
+As the general contractor/retailer they need to always have available the following documents for the lender once you have made your home selection.

-- Proposed Plot Plan signed by the manufactured home retail dealer or general contractor: Must show proposed placement of home, well and septic on property with distances between each.
+- Proposed Plot Plan signed by the general/contractor/retailer: Must show proposed placement of home, well and septic on property with distances between each.